-Perhaps the strength of Blogsy is its worst weakness, because when supporting for multiple platforms (Blogger, Tumblr, Joomla, TypePad, etc.), it makes the attention to so many changes limit them high efficiency.
-I remember that I gave up after every time I updated WordPress I had to edit a line of the xmlrpc file, and when I reported it they sent me a message
+Perhaps the strength of Blogsy is its worst weakness, because by supporting multiple platforms (Blogger, Tumblr, Joomla, TypePad, etc), it makes the attention to so many changes limit high efficiency.
+I remember that I gave up after every time I updated WordPress I had to edit a line of the xmlrpc file, and when I reported it they would send me a message

-Over there they say that this solves it ...
+Over there they say this solves it ...

 Being able to make the change in the next version of the application.

-BlogPad only works for WordPress, be it hosted sites or on WordPress.com, and in case of xmlrpc I do not know how they will have done, because the toy has a supreme ability to search and resolve it, even if it is in another location.
-Also due to the fact that it is only for WordPress, it has made it easier for them to implement the priority functionalities very quickly, which should not be easy for Blogs and that should make a change and deal with finding how it does not affect other platforms.
+BlogPad only works for WordPress, be it the hosted sites or on WordPress.com, and in the case of the xmlrpc I don't know how they will have done it, because the toy has a supreme ability to search and solve it, even if it is in another location.
+Also due to the fact that it is only for WordPress, it has made it easier for them to implement the priority functionalities very quickly, which should not be easy for Blogs and that must make a change and deal with finding how it does not affect other platforms.

 Another of the great advantages of BlogPad is the common sense of how to do the functionalities.
-That was a problem with Blogsy, that in their crazy way of wanting to impress, they had strange things, like a single click to edit images, drag in two fingers to move from graphic editor to code ... it was very easy to break down the content in a bad move of fingers Time made them resort to buttons and easy access but that represented inconsistency and wasted time.
-It is good to innovate, but the user interfaces "are user", to the extent that they do not require a manual or hidden tricks, they will be appreciated.
+That was a problem with Blogsy, who in their crazy way of wanting to impress, they had strange things, like a single click to edit images, drag with two fingers to go from graphic editor to code ... it was very easy to break the content into a bad move fingers.
+Time made them resort to buttons and easy access but that represented inconsistency and waste of time.
+It is good to innovate, but user interfaces "are user", as long as they do not require a manual or hidden tricks, they will be appreciated.

 These are some functionalities that in these three days, I have verified that I like BlogPad:

 - The spelling checker.
-It allows you to configure a different spelling language with an interface language, by touching a misspelled word raises a selection of possible words, and the corrector makes a path type Microsoft Word, showing suggestions to replace individual, replace everything and add to the dictionary.
-Supports spelling for several languages, including Spanish, Portuguese, French, Italian and various versions of English.
-It also supports characters very well, other applications keep them in bookmark code and when wanting to edit them from WordPress online they become impossible to manage, although they are correctly visible in the publication.
+It allows you to configure a different spelling language with an interface language, touching a misspelled word raises a selection of possible words, and the checker makes a Microsoft Word-like tour, showing suggestions to replace individual, replace everything and add to the dictionary.
+It supports spelling for several languages, including Spanish, Portuguese, French, Italian and various versions of English.
+It also supports characters very well, other applications keep them in marker code and when wanting to edit them from WordPress online they become impossible to handle, even though they are correctly visible in the publication.